 - Choosing the carrier

-- Insuring the freight
+- Ensuring the freight

-In addition to the above, responsibility for other elements of the shipment are also divided between the consignor and consignee.
+In addition to the above, responsibility for other elements of the shipment is also divided between the consignor and consignee.
 That’s why an incoterm must be included in the sales contract so that the buyer, and the seller in China, both know who is responsible for what and when.

 It might be tempting to choose an incoterm that gives your supplier most of the responsibilities for managing the shipment.
 While that might mean less hassle for you on paper, it also means less control and could lead to higher costs.